gdoumenc/coworks/docs/index.rst

 * Decentralized
 * Built and released with automated processes

-In CoWorks, microservices are serverless services over APIs.
+In Coworks, microservices are serverless services over APIs.

 Small in size
   Simply implemented as a python class.